oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/search/website-search-synonyms.rst

 .. note:: For faster navigation between the configuration menu sections, use :ref:`Quick Search <user-guide--system-configuration--quick-search>`.

-4. Clear the **Use Organization** check box.
+4. Clear the **Use Organization** checkbox.
-5. Select the **Enable Search Synonyms** check box to add the ability to search for synonyms during the full-text search in the storefront.
+5. Select the **Enable Search Synonyms** checkbox to add the ability to search for synonyms during the full-text search in the storefront.
 6. Click **Save Settings**.

 ..
 Enabling synonyms in the application triggers the creation of the *Search Synonyms** menu under **Marketing > Search**.